 So what type of protein powder should you look for?

 As someone with thyroid disease, you want to be very careful about the type of protein powder that you use.

 These types of protein can be inflammatory and may cause reactions in thyroid patients who tend to suffer from GI-related problems.

-Instead, you'll want to focus on powders which contain plant-based protein.
+Instead, you’ll want to focus on powders that contain plant-based protein.

-You might also find other supplements which meet this criterion but you'll need to look outside of the typical whey protein powders.
+You might also find other supplements that meet this criteria but you’ll need to look outside of the typical whey protein powders.